 - The registration and ticketing tool makes it easier for organizers to build forms, collect payments, and keep track of every attendee in one place.

 - Abstracts can be submitted using the abstract submission and peer-review module.
-Authors, reviewers, committees, and others can easily use this module to create a smooth workflow for managing the entire academic process.
+Authors, reviewers, committees, and others can easily use this module to create an organized workflow for managing the entire academic process.

 - All virtual and hybrid events can conduct online sessions, including live chat, polling, and Q&A.